The Netng

-The Netng (Nigerian Entertainment Today) also known as NET is an online entertainment news organisation based in Lagos, Nigeria.
+Nigerian Entertainment Today, also known as NET or The Netng, is an online entertainment news organisation based in Lagos, Nigeria.
 It is a source of African entertainment, fashion and lifestyle news.
 Netng formed part of NET Newspaper Limited (NNL) until 2019 when it was acquired by ID Africa.
 Netng is the organiser of NECLive (Nigerian Entertainment Conference) and the NET Honours.

 History

 Nigerian Entertainment Today (NET) was established on November 23, 2009, by Ayeni Adekunle.
 NET also ran as a print media and its printed copies circulated in about 37 major Nigerian cities and sold 10,000 copies weekly.
 In 2016, NET gradually phased out its print version as many of its readers moved online in search of entertainment news.
 In April 2013, a website ranking organisation, Alexa ranked Netng 33rd most visited website in Nigeria.
 Days after the ranking was announced, NET website (www.thenetng.com) came under a sustained hackers attack believed to be from certain Rocco Mancini who took total control of the site and made it inaccessible to visitors.
 The hackers initially demanded a ransom of $1,200.
 Later this amount was reduced but the publisher refused to pay any ransom to the hackers preferring to launch a new domain (www.thenet.ng).
 By 2014, the new website was ranked among 100 top websites in Nigeria by Alexa.
 The NET Newspaper Limited (NNL) and all its subsidiaries including Netng was acquired in 2019 by ID Africa.
 The acquisition ceded total ownership rights to ID Africa.